 The Bank is incorporated under the Bank Act (Canada).
 The Bank was founded in Montreal in 1846 as a savings mutual.
 It became a share-issuing corporation under a charter granted on April 27, 1871, pursuant to an act of the Parliament of Canada concerning savings banks.
 Prior to September 28, 1987, the Bank was known as The Montreal City and District Savings Bank.
 On that date, the Bank became a chartered bank under Schedule II of the Bank Act (Canada) pursuant to letters patent issued by the Minister of Finance of Canada.
-On January 1, 1994, Desjardins-Laurentian Financial Corporation became the majority shareholder of the Bank following its acquisition of the Bank's parent corporation, Laurentian Group Corporation.
+On January 1, 1994, Desjardins-Laurentian Financial Corporation, Laurentian Group Corporation.
 On November 12, 1997, Desjardins-Laurentian Financial Corporation, which held 57.5% of the common shares of the Bank, sold its shares by secondary distribution.
 The Bank thereby became a bank listed in Schedule I of the Bank Act (Canada).